hail-lang/hail-old/README.md

 <p align="center">
     <img src="logo.svg" width="75%">
-    <p align="center" style="font-style: italic;">A type-safe, multi-paradigm, high-speed general purpose programming language.</p>
+    <p align="center" style="font-style: italic;">A type-safe, high speed programming language for scalable systems!  (featuring a cheesy logo!)</p>
 </p>

-> _**note:**_ i'm currently still working on the language design and semantics, which is why i restarted the project.  i didn't make much progress at first and i implemented it with a parser generator, which doesn't give me as much control as i like.  this is the last time i restart the project without warning.
+> _**note:**_ the compiler is unfinished and probably buggy.  if it accidentally deletes your Win32 folder i am not responsible :)  happy hacking

 # Table of Contents
 - [Table of Contents](#table-of-contents)